Greenheart/greenheart.github.io/src/content/posts/run-typescript-directly-in-nodejs-22.md

 One limitation as of Node.js is that import aliases defined via `tsconfig.json` and the `paths` option ([docs](https://www.typescriptlang.org/docs/handbook/modules/reference.html#paths)) don't work.

-However, there is a workaround availalble by adding Node.js [subpath patterns](https://nodejs.org/api/packages.html#subpath-patterns), defined in the `imports` field of `package.json` to achieve the same effect.
+However, there is a workaround available by adding Node.js [subpath patterns](https://nodejs.org/api/packages.html#subpath-patterns), defined in the `imports` field of `package.json` to achieve the same effect.
 Let's look at an example:

 ### 1. Update configuration